MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 #### Moving the scanner configuration database to a different SQL Server instance

-In the current preview version, there is a known issue if you try to move the scanner configuration database from one SQL Server instance to another after you run the upgrade command.
+In the current preview version, there is a known issue if you try to move the scanner configuration database to a new SQL Server instance after you run the upgrade command.

 If you know that you want move the scanner configuration database for the preview version, do the following: